-Understanding Everything About CompuServe
+Understanding Everything About CompuServe - Techduffer

 The first significant commercial internet service in the United States was CompuServe.
-It was well-known for the several innovations it brought forth, such as its chat feature, topic-specific forums, software downloads for a wide range of operating systems, and abundance of online games.
+It was well-known for the several innovations it brought forth, such as its chat feature, topic-specific forums, software downloads for a wide range of operating systems, and an abundance of online games.
 It was rather pricey because usage was billed on an hourly basis.
 Additionally, there wasn’t much support for GUI clients, and the client was primarily text-based.

 Founded in 1969 as a time-sharing and processing service, CompuServe remained a key player in the market far into the 1980s.
 At its height, CompuServe was in the early 1990s.
 When AOL joined the market in 1991, it finally started to confront fierce competition, and by 1995, AOL had surpassed it.

 CompuServe Information Service, first referred to as CIS or CSi, was an online service based in the United States that was the world’s first significant commercial offering.
 When it first started in 1969, it catered to businesses as a timesharing and remote access service.
-The system went up at the same time as The Source in 1979, following a profitable endeavor that sold Radio Shack consumers otherwise underutilized after-hours time.
+The system went up at the same time as The Source in 1979, following a profitable endeavour that sold Radio Shack consumers otherwise underutilized after-hours time.
 After purchasing the business in 1980, H&R Block started promoting the service more vigorously.

 In the 1980s, CompuServe was the industry leader, and it continued to have a significant impact until the mid-1990s.